Home - Road to Zero Waste JH

-Zero waste is a universal term that means to throw nothing away.
-Jackson Hole is one of over fifty communities nation-wide and many more around the world that have adopted the principle of zero waste as a way to conserve resources, save money, create jobs, and sustain the health of the environment.
-Locally, the pursuit of zero waste means a commitment to Reduce, Reuse, Recycle and Compost as much as possible and limit the amount of material disposed of through incineration and landfilling.
+Zero waste means sending nothing to the landfill.
+Jackson Hole is one of 50+ communities nationwide embracing zero waste principles to save money, create jobs, and protect the environment.
+In Teton County, the pursuit of less waste means a commitment to Reduce, Reuse, Recycle and Compost — keeping as much as possible out of the landfill.

 As a Road to Zero Waste community, Teton County will: